powershellpr0mpt/GittingStarted/squashing.md

 ![Commit history after squash](images/squash_after.png)

-Using the squashing on a merge option, a completely merged branch will look as if it was simply a single commit on the branch you're merging on.
+When using the **Squashing on a merge option**, a completely merged branch (with potentially dozens of commits) will look as if it was simply a single commit on the branch you're merging on.
 So for example you want to merge `feature1` onto `main`, the merge will look like a commit on `main`, not actually branching out to/from `feature1`.

 ![Squash merge looks like a commit](images/squash_merge_commit.png)